 The TGGS Academic Affairs for Industrial Internship in conjunction with Program Coordinator and Department Office continually updates and keeps a list of companies qualifying for internships as defined in these guidelines.
 Based upon this and upon consultation with his prospective university supervisor, the student is responsible him/herself to choose and find an adequate company, enter into the internship and fulfill the internship regulations and requirement as outlined here.
 The university staff engaged in the TGGS Master courses will provide their support for this, if necessary.
-In case the student proposes to his supervisor a company of his own choice willing to accept him/her, he has to provide the necessary company profile and information material, which allows the TGGS Academic Affairs for Industrial Internship in conjunction with Program Coordinator and Department Office in consultation with the supervisor to decide whether the chosen company is qualified as an internship partner and will be listed as such by the TGGS Academic Affairs for Industrial Internship in conjunction with Program Coordinator and Department Office.
+In case the student proposes to his supervisor a company of his own choice willing to accept him/her, he has to provide the necessary company profile and information material, which allows the TGGS Academic Affairs for Industrial Internship in conjunction with Program Coordinator and Department Office in consultation with the supervisor to decide whether the chosen company is qualified as an internship partner and will be listed as such by the TGGS Academic Affairs for Industrial Internship in conjunction Affairs for Industrial Internship in conjunction of the chosen company is qualified as an internship partner and will be listed as such by the TGGS Academic Affairs for Industrial Internship in conjunction of the chosen company is qualified as an internship partner and will be listed as such by the TGGS Academic Affairs for Industrial Internship in conjunction with Program Coordinator